Demolition derby? Stop Rashford & Man City could rout United with back-to-basics approach | Goal.com

 United, of course, won't take the game to City this weekend.
 They are a side best suited to counter-attacking and they will attempt to exploit Rashford's pace on the break.

 However, City got back on track by going back to basics at Burnley on Tuesday night.
-The defence may still be in need of repair but if they can put the brakes Rashford, we could be in for a demolition derby.
+The defence may still be in need of repair but, if they can put the brakes on Rashford, we could be in for a demolition derby.